JWT Decoder

 jtiJWT IDUnique identifier for the token

 Applications can also add any custom claims (e.g. role, email, permissions).
+This tool automatically labels all registered claims and formats Unix timestamps as human-readable dates.

 Frequently Asked Questions